JJLongoria/aura-helper/README.md

     You can get any Apex controller methods (even the inherited) on .js file Only need type: "c." and you can show and use all methods.

+##### - Call Custom Component
+    You can get and call all Components, Events or Apps for .cmp files and .js files Only need type: "c:" and you can show, use and call Componentes.
+    If you type <c:ComponentName You can get all attributes of the component for call it

 ##### - Aura NS
     - aura.attribute: Create Aura Attribute (aura:attribute)
     - aura.handler: Create Aura Handler (aura:handler)